 Notes from Atopia specifically aims to engage artists, academics, community leaders, and cultural actors from both the local and international community living in Lisbon to participate in this project.

-All sessions require pre-registration.
-Registrants are asked to send an email to email@example.com specifying:
+All sessions require pre-registration (we only have some places available for digital participation).
+Registrants are asked to send an email to firstname.lastname@example.org specifying:

 - Preferred date of participation/Digital participation